 On the other hand, acrylic materials allow you to deduct 40% from your cubic feet calculation.
 Therefore, you may require a smaller generator for your project.

 Then there is the fact that installing certain materials requires more time and effort.
 Hard-to-handle materials will be costlier to install.

 Glass and Shower Door Features

 You may need to extend your shower door to the ceiling.
 For ceilings above 8 feet, you should add 15% per foot to your cubic feet calculation.
+However, please note it is not recommended on ceilings higher than 10 ft.
 For example, a shower enclosure for a room that is 5'6" wide x 3'6" deep x 8' high will require raising the glass door to the ceiling.